-After that, you will need to fill in the following two fields with the API credentials obtained from your Authorize.net account (also, keep these handy for the next section):
+After that, you will need to fill in the following two fields with the API credentials obtained from your Authorize.Net account.

-Once these have been set, click "Save changes", and complete a checkout from your store to ensure that Authorize.net is working.
+Once these have been set, select "Save changes", and complete an order via checkout from your store to ensure that Authorize.Net is working.

-Before using a payment gateway in Live Mode, it is necessary to ensure that it works in Test Mode (sometimes referred to as Sandbox Mode).
+Before using a payment gateway in Live Mode, it is necessary to test that checkout, Scheduled Order processing, and saving payment methods as a customer in My Account are working as expected.
+This can be done using Test Mode (sometimes referred to as Sandbox Mode).

-1. Visit your store as a customer (make sure you are logged out as WP Admin)
+1. Visit your store as a customer (make sure you are logged out of the WordPress Admin)

-Once you have successfully completed an Autoship Cloud checkout and verified that a Scheduled Order was created and the payment method was saved, you are ready to enter Live Mode (in which actual charges will be created).
+Once you have successfully completed an Autoship checkout and verified that a Scheduled Order processes successfully with the Authorize.Net payment method saved at the original checkout, you are ready to enter Live Mode (in which actual charges will be created).

 To do this you will need to:

-2. Navigate to WP Admin > Woocommerce > Settings > Checkout > Authoire.net CIM, and enter the API credentials from your new, Production Authorize.net account, and change the setting for Environment from "Test" to "Production".
-Click "Save changes".
+2. Navigate to WP-Admin > WooCommerce > Settings > Payments > Authorize.Net Credit Card, and enter the API credentials from your new, Production Authorize.Net account, and change the setting for Environment from "Test" to "Production" (Then select "Save changes").

-3. Navigate to WP Admin > Autoship Cloud > Payment Integrations.
-Click the pencil icon at the right end of the record for your Authorize.net integration to edit.
-Replace the API credentials with the new onse from step 2, and uncheck the box for "Test Mode", and click "Save".
+3. Navigate to WP-Admin > Autoship Cloud > Payment Integrations.
+Select "Edit" (the pencil icon) and uncheck the box for "Test Mode", and select "Save".